smashmath/smashmath/_projects/newnormalized.md

 layout: distill
 title: New Ways to Calculate Normalized Solutions to Linear Constant-Coefficient Differential Equations
 date: 2022-01-12
 description: The fastest way for a computer, and a fast way by hand.
+Only for constant coefficients, however.
 comments: true
 importance: 3
 category: differential equations